-- 3.2.1 This Licensing Authority has adopted a Statement of Principles in accordance with paragraph 8 of Schedule 14 of the Act and they are for the purposes of clarifying the measures that the Licensing Authority will expect applicants to demonstrate when applying for a prize gaming permit.
-This will allow the council to better determine the suitability of the applicant and the premises for a permit. - 3.2.2 Within this process the Licensing Authority will aim to grant the permit where the applicant is able to demonstrate that:

-they are a fit and proper person to hold the permit they have considered and are proposing suitable measures to promote the licensing objectives; and they have a legal right to occupy the premises to which the permit is sought.
-3.2.3 This Licensing Authority will expect the applicant to set out the types of gaming that he or she is intending to offer and that the applicant should be able to demonstrate: that they understand the limits to stakes and prizes that are set out in Regulations; and that the gaming offered is within the law. clear policies that outline steps to be taken to protection children from harm.
+3.2.1 This Licensing Authority has adopted a Statement of Principles in accordance with paragraph 8 of Schedule 14 of the Act and they are for the purposes of clarifying the measures that the Licensing Authority will expect applicants to demonstrate when applying for a prize gaming permit.
+This will allow the council to better determine the suitability of the applicant and the premises for a permit.
+Within this process the Licensing Authority will aim to grant the permit where the applicant is able to demonstrate that: they are a fit and proper person to hold the permit they have considered and are proposing suitable measures to promote the licensing objectives; and they have a legal right to occupy the premises to which the permit is sought.
+This Licensing Authority will expect the applicant to set out the types of gaming that he 3.2.3 or she is intending to offer and that the applicant should be able to demonstrate: that they understand the limits to stakes and prizes that are set out in Regulations; and that the gaming offered is within the law. clear policies that outline steps to be taken to protect children from harm.
 3.2.4 In making its decision on an application for a prize gaming permit the Licensing Authority does not need to (but may) have regard to the licensing objectives but must have regard to any Gambling Commission guidance.
 (Gambling Act 2005, Schedule 14 paragraph 8(3)).
 3.2.4 The measures suggested in this document should be read as guidance only and the Licensing Authority will be happy for applicants to suggest measures above and beyond those listed in the document and or to substitute measures as appropriate.
 3.3 Prize gaming permits 3.3.1 Section 288 defines gaming as prize gaming if the nature and size of the prize is not determined by the number of people playing or the amount paid for or raised by the gaming.
 The operator will determine the prizes before play commences.
 Prize gaming can often be seen at seaside resorts in amusement arcades where a form of bingo is offered and the prizes are displayed.
-3.3.2 A prize gaming permit is a permit issued by the Licensing Authority to authorise the provision of facilities for gaming with prizes on specified premises.
-3.3.3 gam licants should be aware of the conditions in the Gambling Act 2005 with which prize ing permit holders must comply.
-The conditions in the Act are: the limits on participation fees, as set out in regulations, must be complied with; all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played; the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and participation in the gaming must not entitle the player to take part in any other gambling.
-3.3.4 In line with the Act, while the Licensing Authority cannot attach conditions to this typof permit, the Licensing Authority can refuse applications if they are not satisfied that the issues raised in this "Statement of Principles" have been addressed through that application.
+A prize gaming permit is a permit issued by the Licensing Authority to authorise the 3.3.2 provision of facilities for gaming with prizes on specified premises.
+Applicants should be aware of the conditions in the Gambling Act 2005 with which prize gaming permit holders must comply.
+The conditions in the Act are: the limits on participation fees, as set out in regulations, must be complied with: all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played;

+3.3.4 In line with the Act, while the Licensing Authority cannot attach conditions to this type of permit, the Licensing Authority can refuse applications if they are not satisfied that gambling.